infinum/eightshift-forms/README.md

 # Eightshift Forms Plugin

-This is a form builder plugin by Eightshift.
+Eightshift forms plugins is a complete form builder tool that utilizes modern Block editor features with multiple third-party integrations to boost your project to another level.

 ## :rocket: Quick start